Adnuntius/documentation/adnuntius-advertising/admin-api/api-filters.md

 ### Flags

-The following flags (meaning that no value is required with the parameter) are supported:
+The following flags are supported:

 | Flag | Description |
 | :--- | :--- |